Mass grave: Holocaust (1941 to 1945)

+1948 Israeli Independence War

+Hadassah medical convoy massacre (13 April 1948)

+The Hadassah convoy massacre took place on 13 April 1948, when a convoy, escorted by Haganah militia, bringing medical and military supplies and personnel to Hadassah Hospital on Mount Scopus, Jerusalem, was ambushed by Arab forces.
+The attack killed 79 people, including: medics, associated personnel, insurgent fighters from the Haganah, and one British soldier.
+Dozens of unidentified bodies, burned beyond recognition, were buried in a mass grave in the Sanhedria Cemetery.

+Tantura massacre (23 May 1948)

+Tantura was a Palestinian fishing village.
+Historians and Palestinian survivors claimed the men in Tantura were the victims of a mass execution after surrendering to the Alexandroni Brigade, and then their bodies buried in a mass grave.
+The grave in Tantura was investigated by Forensic Architecture, a research agency based at Goldsmiths, University of London.
+The grave is currently under the carpark of a popular Israeli beach.

+Korean War (1950 to 1953)

 Approximately 100,000–200,000 civilians were killed at the start of the Korean War.
 These people were flagged by the government of South Korea for potentially collaborating with or sympathizing with North Korea.
 They were arrested and subsequently executed without trial.
 The sites where the massacres occurred were forbidden to the public.
 The bodies were considered to be traitors and the act of associating with them was considered treasonous.
 Despite this, families retrieved bodies from the shallow forbidden mass graves at the massacre sites.

 In 1956, bereaved families and villagers exhumed over 100 decomposed and unidentifiable bodies, ensuring that the complete human skeleton was intact.
 Each exhumed body was buried in its own "nameless grave" in a cemetery on Jeju Island.
 There is a granite memorial within the cemetery which bears the cemetery's local name, "Graves of One Hundred Ancestors and One Descendant."
 This name functions to express the opposite of how the genealogy should be as typically many descendants derive from one ancestor.

+Vietnam War (1955 to 1975)

+Numerous mass graves were discovered during the Vietnam War.
+In the fall of 1969, the body count unearthed from mass graves was around 2,800.
+During the months and years that followed the Battle of Huế, dozens of mass graves were discovered in and around Huế.
+The victims of the Huế massacre buried in mass graves included government officials, innocent civilians, women and children.
+They were tortured, executed and in some cases, buried alive.
+The estimated death toll was between 2,800 and 6,000 civilians and prisoners of war, or 5–10% of the total population of Huế.